biell/alti-server/README.md

     help is given on this commands, and users inside the game must remember exact syntax.
 For any setting here, use of the `/help` command is especially helpful.

+  * **raceData [directory]**<br>
+    Normally tournament race data is stored in the `servers` directory with all normal log files.
+This configuration option can be used to store this data in a seperate location.
+This is useful if you want to keep it seperate, organized by event, or export to other people via a file transfer protocol such as HTTP.

   * **secretCode [password]**<br>
     Altitude servers can be configured using the `server_configurator` program